How to Connect 2 Monitors to Chromebook

 Step 1.

 To extend your desktop on a Chromebook, connect your monitors via appropriate ports or use a docking station compatible with ChromeOS.
-Navigate to Settings > Device > Displays on your Chromebook, and here, you can manage and configure your display settings for multiple monitors, including the option to extend your screen.
+Then, navigate to Settings > Device > Displays on your Chromebook.
+Here, you can manage and configure your display settings for multiple monitors, including the option to extend your screen.

 Step 2.